yathartharastogi/NeuroCharge/README.md

 # NeuroCharge

+## Problem Statement

+Develop a brain-inspired model that learns real-time charging and thermal patterns of EV batteries to optimize charge cycles, predict degradation, and extend battery life.

+### Our Solution

+NeuroCharge addresses this challenge through a neuromorphic battery intelligence platform that combines Spiking Neural Networks (SNNs), Digital Twin simulation, and predictive degradation analytics.
+By continuously learning from battery telemetry streams, NeuroCharge detects thermal anomalies in real time, estimates future battery health, and provides actionable insights to maximize battery longevity, safety, and charging efficiency.

+---

 NeuroCharge is a brain-inspired, deep-tech neuromorphic battery management and EV analytics platform.
 It implements stateful **Spiking Neural Network (SNN)** processing on battery cell telemetry to detect thermal runaway anomalies in under a second, while synchronizing physical parameters against a real-time **Digital Twin** ideal model and projecting capacity degradation using LSTM intelligence.

 ---